 Mason began his career in radio doing overnights at WVLK in Lexington.

-From there he went ot KIRL in St. Louis.
+From there he went to KIRL in St. Louis.
 Then on to KBEQ in Kansas

 City followed by WKLO in Louisville.
 In 1974 he moved to nights

 / WZGC-FM in Atlanta.
 He was later named Asst.
 PD and became Program